|"A good plan violently executed now is better than a perfect plan executed next week."

 reason.
 In desperate situations, the unit can swing or hurl the brick

-at an enemy for 1d6 Damage.
+at an enemy for 1 die of Damage.
 He may also attach loose bricks within reach to any appropriate

 surface, in order to build fortifications or repair vehicles or whatever.